nightgrey/dotfiles/README.md

 ![neofetch](/docs/banner.png)

 I've picked up a lot from other developers' dotfiles, which is why I decided to share mine as well.
 Feel free to copy and use anything as you see fit.
+Read the source, Luke!

 > Note: It is not meant to be copied and run; as it is tailored to my system.
 Use it as a source for inspiration!